-Approximately 20% of mercury is lost with black sand tailings and is discarded into water bodies, sometimes directly, otherwise indirectly.
+GENCAPD Mining Project · Workshop On Mercury Use In The Mining Industry In Guyana · Summary Report July 17, 2000 Approximately 20% of mercury is lost with black sand tailings and water bodies, sometimes directly, otherwise indirectly.

-The facilitator suggested that the Technical Committee that will review the draft Code of Practice should examine the use of sluice boxes as jigs as an issue for consideration.
+The facilitator suggested that the use of sluice boxes as jigs be deferred as an issue for consideration by the Technical Committee that will review the draft Code of Practice.